Chemical Dependency Counseling

-- The ability to recognize symptoms of substance abuse and dependence, to take an alcohol and drug use history, and to make a diagnosis.
+- Demonstrate the ability to conduct biopsychosocial evaluations, recognize symptoms of substance use disorders, and make a diagnosis.

 In this program, you'll be required to complete 300 hours of field experience before graduation.
 You'll have opportunities to intern in a chemical dependency counseling role at organizations such as Canandaigua Veteran's Administration Medical Center, Finger Lakes Area Counseling and Referral Agency (FLACRA), Clifton Springs Hospital and Clinic, Seneca County Addictions, Cayuga Addiction Recovery (CARS), and Finger Lakes Treatment Court, among others.

 Upon earning your degree, you'll be prepared to seek employment as a chemical dependency counselor.
 As a graduate, you can also transfer on to a four-year school and pursue an advanced degree in areas such as counseling, health science, or social work.
 Some graduates have transferred to Keuka College, SUNY Brockport, and SUNY Empire State College to continue their education.

 Our program is coordinated by Mary Murphy.
 She teaches all core classes and brings nearly 20 years of knowledge in substance abuse counseling to the classroom.
 Mary, who has a Master of Art in Liberal Studies, holds a Credentialed Alcohol and Substance Abuse Counselor certificate (CASAC), and continues to work per diem as a chemical dependency counselor.